Farama-Foundation/Gymnasium/docs/content/environment_creation.md

 # Make your own custom environment

 This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in Gymnasium designed for the creation of new environments.
-You can clone gym-examples to play with the code that are presented here.
+You can clone gym-examples to play with the code that is presented here.
 We recommend that you use a virtual environment:

 ```console
 git clone https://github.com/Farama-Foundation/gym-examples